IF YOU ARE STUCK BY A NEEDLE PLEASE CALL THIS NUMBER IMMEDIATELY.

 - Thanksgiving break starts at 5pm on Wednesday and ends at 5am on Monday.

 - The College of Medicine recognizes that there are other holidays, both religious and secular, which are of importance to some individuals and groups.
-Students who wish to observe these holidays must inform the Clerkship Director before the course or clerkship begins, if applicable.
+Students who wish to observe these holidays must inform the Clerkship Director and the Clerkship Administrator (for scheduling purposes) before the course or clerkship begins, if applicable.
 The Director may provide the student with an alternative arrangement to make-up the day(s) missed, on-call assignments, exams, etc. The timing of make-up work is at the discretion of the course director and may fall during vacation periods.
 Missed days which can’t be completed before the course end date will result in a grade of “Incomplete”.

 Behavior and Dress